 License and Registration

-Do I need it?
-Yes, and having your business name, purpose, location and structure established will aid in this process.
+Yes.
+Having your business name, purpose, location and structure established will aid in this process.

-When it comes to protection of your business, your brand or product; the US Patent and Trademark Office (USPTO) has you covered.
-According to the USPTO’s What is a trademark?
-(March 31, 2021) definition, A trademark can be any word, phrase, symbol, design, or a combination of these things that identifies your goods or service.
-It’s how customers recognize you in the marketplace and distinguish you from your competitors.
-Trademark protection with the USPTO provides nationwide legal protections for your business, brand, or product.
-Creativity and uniqueness is rewarded here as they define strong trademarks, and are the easiest to protect.
-When that delicious pound cake sold at the local farmers market blooms into a thriving online store, this level of protection becomes necessary!
+When it comes to protection of your business, your brand or your product, the US Patent and Trademark Office (USPTO) has you covered.
+According to the USPTO publication What is a trademark?, “A trademark can be any word, phrase, symbol, design, or a combination of these things that identifies your goods or service.
+It’s how customers recognize you in the marketplace and distinguish you from your competitors.”
+Trademark protection with the USPTO provides nationwide legal protections for your business, brand or product.
+Creativity and uniqueness is rewarded here as they define strong trademarks, which are the easiest to protect.
+When that delicious pound cake sold at the local farmers’ market blooms into a thriving online store, this level of protection becomes necessary!

-Do I need it?
-Not a requirement, but highly recommended.
+Trademarking is not a requirement, but it is highly recommended.
 Ownership and rights start with business use, but broader nationwide rights and protections rests with the USPTO.

 The entrepreneurial highway is exciting, and the view is great, but before you can proceed, you need to pull over to find the documents needed to answer anticipated questions.
 Being discombobulated with a side of anxiety is optional, and whether your operation is an LLC or a 501(c)(3) organization, having a solid foundation will leave you unshakable.
 I can help you get you there, let’s connect!